SoftUni-Internal/interactive-content/EN/06-Forms/04-Forms-Lab.md

 Forms-Lab 3-1
 Forms-Lab 3-2

-Now let us create a new component **register-form-reactive** and build the same form using the reactive approach.
+Now, let us create a new component with the name **register-form-reactive** and build the same form using the reactive approach.

 It is recommended to start from scratch by creating a new Angular application.